 Chanhassen is a medium-sized city located in the state of Minnesota.
-With a population of 25,469 people and seven constituent neighborhoods, Chanhassen is the 44th largest community in Minnesota.
+With a population of 26,037 people and eight constituent neighborhoods, Chanhassen is the 41st largest community in Minnesota.

 Chanhassen home prices are not only among the most expensive in Minnesota, but Chanhassen real estate also consistently ranks among the most expensive in America.